-I, the undersigned, the author of this thesis, understand that James Cook will make it available for use within the University Library and, by nother means, allow access to users in other approved libraries. • All users consulting this thesis will have to sign the following statement: In consulting this thesis, I agree not to copy or closely paraphrase it in part without the written consent of the author; and to make provided written acknowledgement for any assistance, which I have obtained roper public Beyond this, I do not wish to place any restriction on access to this thesis. • Signatures Date
+I, the undersigned, the author of this thesis, understand that James Cook University will make it available for use within the University Library and, by microfilm or other means, allow access to users in other approved libraries.

+All users consulting this thesis will have to sign the following statement:

+In consulting this thesis, I agree not to copy or closely paraphrase it in whole or in part without the written consent of the author; and to make proper public written acknowledgement for any assistance, which I have obtained from it.

+Beyond this, I do not wish to place any restriction on access to this thesis.

+Signatures

+Date